melegati/EmpiricalStandards/docs/standards/QualitativeSurveys.md

 <method>

-- [ ]	identifies the target population and defines the sampling strategy (see the [Sampling Supplement](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/supplements/Sampling.md)) explaining how it guarantees that most, if not all, possible values of a characteristic are represented
+- [ ]	identifies the target population and defines the sampling strategy (see the [Sampling Supplement](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/supplements/Sampling.md))
+- [ ]   describes how data sources were selected (i.e., interviewees or respondents selected, documents collected)
-- [ ]	describes how the data collection instrument was created
+- [ ]	describes how the data collection instrument(s) was/were created
+- [ ]   describes how different values for the characteristic(s) under study were individualized (e.g., thematic analysis, clustering)

 <results>

-- [ ]	presents clear chain of evidence from interviewee quotations to findings (e.g. proposed concepts)
+- [ ]	presents clear chain of evidence from data to findings (e.g. proposed values)
 - [ ]	clearly answers the research question(s)
-- [ ]	provides evidence of saturation; explains how saturation was achieved<sup><a class="footnote footnote_ref">1</a></sup>
+- [ ]	provides evidence that most, if not all, possible values of a characteristic are represented

 <discussion>